 Quick styles.
-Tab and Return key shortcuts make changing between standard novel or screenplay elements as simple as typing a key or two.
-And with key equivalents for all of the styles in your style sheet, you can focus on writing, not formatting.
+Tab and Return key shortcuts make changing between novel or screenplay elements as simple as typing a key or two.
+And with shortcuts for all of your styles, you can focus on writing, not formatting.

-Installing the Storyist application and license is quick and easy.
+Installing the Storyist application is easy.
+To install it from the website:

 The Storyist main window consist of four parts: